samdjk118/DjangoWeb/doc/uwsgi.md

 $ usermod www-data -aG your-user logout your account to make access usermod and login your account again run the emperor
+# you can use type -a uwsgi find folder location
 $ /path/to/VENV/bin/uwsgi --emperor /etc/uwsgi/vassals --uid user-name --gid user-name
 ```
 check site.And it should be running.